10 April 2003 from the USS

 Joe sez:

 I'm really happy to hear that!
 Please let me know how it all goes.
-I wish
+I

-that I was there, as I'm certain that you're having a better time than we
+that I was there, as I'm certain that you're having a better time than

 are.
-I will pass on your greeting and please know that they're doing a great
+I will pass on your greeting and please know that they're doing a

 job (of course!).